The purpose of palliative care

 Understand more about HIV and how to live a happy, healthy life when you are HIV-positive.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.

 Where in South Africa can I find palliative care providers?

 - Home-based care organisations and associations.

 The costs associated with using palliative care service providers are usually defined by:

 - Your medical cover, including insurance and medical aid.

 Improving global access to palliative care

 Access in South Africa is relatively easy, but this is not the case in other countries.
 The World Health Organisation found that only 14% of people who need palliative care have access, globally.
 Budget cuts from governments have placed immense pressure on the medical supply chain and employment capacity for caregivers.
-Effective budget management and prioritisation would drastically help improve global access.
+Effective budget management and prioritisation would drastically help to improve global access to palliative care.

 Australian Medical Association.
 2015.
 Palliative approach in residential aged care – 2015.
 24 March.
 Available at: https://ama.com.au/position-statement/palliative-approach-residential-aged-care-2015 [Accessed 13 August 2019].